-How to Get a Quote from First American Home Warranty
+Get a Quote from First American Home Warranty

+To get a quote from First American Home Warranty, call 800-891-9778 or fill out this quick online form.
 You only need to provide your basic information, such as your name and contact information.
 You can then view your coverage options, as well as what the price would be per month or year.

-How to Make a Claim with First American Home Warranty
+Filing a Claim with First American Home Warranty

 Here’s what to do to file a claim with First American Home Warranty when a covered system or appliance stops working:

 - Sign into your First American Home Warranty account to place a service request online, or call their claims center at 800-992-3400.
 The hotline is available 24-7.